When you have problems during airline travels, find a person to help you rather than depending on technology

 - First, the new flight, which United created to deal with the stranded passengers, didn’t show up in regular availability.

 - Finally, and most importantly, because the plane had departed — twice — the computer figured passengers had flown already, and you cannot exchange a used ticket.
-Eventually, the supervisor, or someone, was finally able to change the ticket status back to “open.”
+Eventually, the supervisor, or someone, could finally change the ticket status back to “open.”
 Then it was relatively easy for the airline to adjust it for the following day.
 In some way, the details matter less than the fact that travel gets more complicated than programmers may have planned on.

-When you reach a human, if someone seems really unhelpful, I never have a problem apologizing, saying it’s a bad connection or something, then I hang up.
-(Don’t be rude — airline people can and WILL document your record in ways that you don’t want.)
+When you reach a human, if someone seems unhelpful, I never have a problem apologizing, saying it’s a bad connection or something, then I hang up.
+(Don’t be rude — airline people can and WILL document your record in ways you don’t want.)
 And, when you get someone helpful, be politely persistent.
 Almost anything airport agents can do, phone agents can do as well.
 This is a secret when calling about problematic airline delays.

 Talking to a human will always help, it seems.